hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 On the lefthand side, go to the extension menu and search for 'R'.
 You should install the 'R' extension of 'REditorSupport'.

-Now there are two ways to use the R installation inside your conda environment:
+Now there are two ways to use the R installation inside your Conda environment:

-- Open a terminal (three horizontal lines in the upper left corner - Terminal - New Terminal), and activate your conda environment.
+- Open a terminal (three horizontal lines in the upper left corner - Terminal - New Terminal), and activate your Conda environment.
   Now type ``R`` in the terminal and you will be able to use your scripts interactively (R gets attached as soon as you start it).
-- You can also set the path to the R version that needs to be attached (better if you always use the same conda environment).
+- You can also set the path to the R version that needs to be attached (better if you always use the same Conda environment).
   Go to 'Extensions', and click the settings wheel next to the R extension.
   Select 'Extension Settings' and search for the 'R > RTerm: Linux' setting.
-  Paste the path to your conda env there (``/path/to/miniconda/envs/<env_name>/lib/R``)
+  Paste the path to your Conda env there (``/path/to/miniconda/envs/<env_name>/lib/R``)

 **Remarks:**

 - To run your script line-by-line, place your cursor on a desired line, and press the key combination of 'ctrl+enter' on your keyboard.

 .. _ood_matlab_app: